 - How do I prevent the initiation of duplicate batches?

 - How do I check my payouts balance?

 - What happens when a payment to a recipient fails?

-- How long should we wait to receive unpaid responses before concluding that the other payments for which no unpaid response was received, were successful?
+- How long should I wait to receive unpaid responses before concluding that the other payments for which we did not receive unpaid responses, were successful?

-- In the event that an unpaid response is not successfully delivered to the callback URL, at what intervals does the system keep trying to deliver the unpaid result to the merchant's callback URL?
+- If an unpaid response is not delivered to the callback URL, at what intervals does the system keep trying to deliver the unpaid result to the merchant's callback URL?

 - What do the